marta-pekar/immoscout-email-to-telegram/README.md

 5. Run locally: `python main.py`

 ## Usage
-- The GitHub Actions workflow runs every 15 minutes automatically
+- **Instant processing**: Workflow triggers immediately when Immobilien Scout sends email
-- You can also trigger it manually from the Actions tab
+- **Manual trigger**: You can also run manually from the Actions tab
-- The script processes only unread emails from Immobilien Scout
+- **Automatic filtering**: Only emails from Immobilien Scout domains are processed
-- Successfully processed emails are marked as read
+- **Email audit trail**: Forwarded emails appear as GitHub Issues for tracking

 ## Configuration
 - **Schedule**: Modify the cron expression in `.github/workflows/email-to-telegram.yml`